cwslinda/VISA-PAF/day21-workshop/README.md

 Configure the SpringBoot to use this database.
 Add the configurations to application.properties file

 Task 3:
-- Write REST controller(s) to process the following HTTP requests  Get a list of all customers GET /api/customers
+- Write REST controller(s) to process the following HTTP requests

+- Get a list of all customers:<br>
+    GET /api/customers
     Accept: application/json